JLBLine/WODEN/docs/sphinx/testing/cmake_testing/source_components.rst

  - FEE_BEAM: Both the beam gain and leakage terms are tested as this model includes leakage terms
  - NO_BEAM: The gain terms are tested to be 1.0, and leakage to be 0.0

+Both FLOAT and DOUBLE code are tested to a 32 bit accuracy here as these are simple numbers that require little precision.

 test_source_component_common.c
 ************************************
 This calls ``source_components::test_source_component_common``, which